xunker/tolerate_json/README.md

 # TolerateJson

-A json formatter that works "good enough".
-It's pure ruby with no gem dependencies.
+A JSON formatter written in pure Ruby that works "good enough" and has no gem dependencies.
 60% of the time, it works every time.

 ## Description